Nora Campos: California State Assembly

-In June 2009, Campos announced her candidacy for the 23rd California State Assembly District.
-She was elected on November 10, 2010, with 75% of the vote, succeeding term-limited Democrat Joe Coto.
+In June 2009, Campos announced her candidacy for the 23rd district of the California State Assembly.
+She was elected on November 2, 2010, with 75.1% of the vote, succeeding term-limited Democrat Joe Coto.
 In August 2012, she was appointed speaker pro tempore in the Assembly.

 As an assemblywoman, Campos prioritized policies surrounding civil rights.
 She sponsored a bill that resolved for the federal government to "immediately halt cases it is pursuing against unrepresented immigrant children until lawyers are made available to represent them."
 In a disappointing turn during the 2015 session, Democratic Governor Brown vetoed Campos' AB 1017, a bill that would have barred employers from using previous salary information to justify paying women less than their male co-workers.
 The bill was one of two vetoed by Governor Brown that day that targeted gender equity, the other was by fellow Assemblywoman Lorena Gonzalez and addressed gender parity in workers' compensation.
 In 2016, Campos authored AB 2393 which improved parental leave for all California K-14 employees.
 It was enrolled into law when Governor Brown signed.